Term Sort descending Definition Link

 A term used to represent the cognizant audit office designated by the Defense Contract Audit Agency or military service audit activities for conducting audit reviews of the contractor's accounting system policies and procedures for compliance with the criteria.

-Authorization Act
+Authorization

-Basic, substantive, legislation that establishes or continues the legal operation of a federal program or agency, either indefinitely or for a specific period of time, or which sanctions a particular type of obligation or expenditure.
+Basic, substantive, legislation enacted by Congress that establishes or continues the legal operation of a federal program or agency, either indefinitely or for a specific period of time, or which sanctions a particular type of obligation or expenditure.
 An authorization normally is a prerequisite for a subsequent appropriation but does not itself provide budget authority.
 Under the rules of both houses, the appropriation for a program or agency may not be considered until its authorization has been considered; however, failure to pass an authorization bill will not prevent enactment of an appropriations act.
-An authorization also may limit the amount of budget authority to be provided or may authorize the appropriation of "such sums as may be necessary."
+An authorization also may limit the amount of budget authority to be provided or may authorize the appropriation of "such sums as may be necessary.”

 Costs identified in the Letter of Offer and Acceptance (LOA) in lines (9) Packing, Crating, and Handling, (10) Administrative Charge, (11) Transportation, and (12) Other under the Estimated Cost Summary section in the LOA.
 These costs are added to line (8) Net Estimated Cost to arrive to line (13) Total Estimated Cost.
 Normally, the DFAS Security Cooperation Accounting (SCA) retains the obligational authority necessary to execute these costs.
 These costs include all applicable surcharges other than the Contract Administrative Surcharge, Unfunded Civilian Retirement, Civilian Fringe Benefits, Non-Recurring Costs, Commercial Repair and Return Program Support Charges, among others.